 - Hair and skin: As a man moves from his childhood and enters his adulthood, the levels of testosterone increase the growth of hair on the genital areas, the armpits and the face.
 Hair can also grow on legs, arms and chest.
 Men might lose body hair if they have falling testosterone levels.
 They can use testosterone gel or patches but they might cause skin irritation.
 You should make sure you never transfer testosterone from someone’s skin to another.

-As long as testosterone therapy is concerned, studies show that there are always conflicting results.
+As far as testosterone therapy is concerned, studies show that there are always conflicting results.
 Before you take the plunge into testosterone replacement therapy, make sure you consult your doctor and speak to him about all sorts of medical conditions that you have.